Type 99 tank: Fire control

 The Type 99 has hunter-killer capabilities, operating an ISFCS-212 fire control system with an IR automatic target tracker.
 It is capable of firing on the move with a dual-axis stabilized main gun, stabilized gunner thermal sight, an advanced ballistic computer and a laser range finder.
 The gunner has a maximum target acquisition range of 5 kilometres.
 The gunner's thermal sight has optical magnification at 5x and 11.4x.
 The commander also has access to an independent thermal sight with auto-tracking targeting capabilities.
 A wide range of sensor data is displayed through a computer system to achieve quicker command response.

 The Type 99A MBT is equipped with an improved fire control system (which includes a new 3rd generation thermal imaging sight, ballistic computer and weather measurement sensors) thus improving ballistic trajectory under adverse conditions.
 The commander also has an independent panoramic sight with laser range-finding function that can rotate 360 degrees.
 Both the gunner and commander sight is fully stabilized and capable of day/night operations.

 Type 99A is fitted with ST-16 millimeter wave radar suite, designed for target identification (IFF), acquisition and track.
 The original Type 99 utilizes the onboard active laser defense system for identification friend or foe application, but the function may be compromised under adverse weather condition.
 The radar system instead offers a more reliable all-weather operation capability.
-Type 99A's fire control computer can also automatically measure, indentify and correct firing errors with muzzle reference system (MRS) mounted at the tip of the gun barrel as well as position sensitive detector (PSD) situated at the base of the barrel underneath the millimeter-wave radar panel, ensuring greater hit probability in sophisticated battlefield environments.
+Type 99A's fire control computer can also automatically measure, identify and correct firing errors with muzzle reference system (MRS) mounted at the tip of the gun barrel as well as position sensitive detector (PSD) situated at the base of the barrel underneath the millimeter-wave radar panel, ensuring greater hit probability in sophisticated battlefield environments.

 Type 99 and Type 99A are fitted with digital map interface, BeiDou global positioning system, UHF/VHF radio, encrypted laser communication system, and other form of communication devices along with an inertial navigation system as well as a C4ISR battle management system used in conjunction with the data-link and communication systems to coordinate combat with other forces such as aircraft and infantry.